PuruVJ/puruvjdev2/src/blog/get-to-know-typescript-an-ode-to-typescript.md

 {{ series-links }}

 Alrighty!
-So, a fair warning before you jump on to the rest of the article: You probably won't learn any TypeScript related thing in this article.
-You may or you may not, I can't really say.
+So, a fair warning before you jump on to the rest of the article: This is not an extensive article about TypeScript or a Getting Started guide.
+It assumes you already know some TypeScript or JavaScript at least.

 What I can say is that you are gonna enjoy the hell out of this article.
 Me being a huge fanboy about TypeScript might just make your day.